bradchristie/taminations-flutter/assets/c1/butterfly_formation.md

 # Butterfly Formation / Concept

-A butterfly is a column formation with the ends of the column separated by 2 positions.
+A Butterfly is a column formation with the ends of the column separated by 2 positions.

 **Butterfly Circulate**
-From a butterfly: All dancers move forward one position along the path below:
+From a Butterfly: All dancers move forward one position along the path as shown:

 >
 > ![alt](butterfly_formation_1.png)
 >

 **Other Butterfly calls, such as Split Circulate, Walk and Dodge**
-Any call which can be done from parallel general columns (columns, double pass thru, etc.), and which ends in general lines or columns, can be done from a butterfly.
+Any call which can be done from General
+Columns (columns, double pass thru, etc.), and which ends in General Lines or Columns, can be done from a Butterfly.
 The dancers act as though the ends were close together;
 however, they end on the original 8 spots on the floor.
 For example, "Butterfly [ Double Pass Thru](../b2/double_pass_thru.md)":